cms-opendata-workshop/workshop2022-lesson-ttbarljetsanalysis/_episodes/02-coffea-analysis.md

 ~~~
 {: .language-python}

-We will apply of the selection criteria and then make some meaningful histograms.
+We will apply the selection criteria and then make some a meaningful histogram.
+Let's divide the selection requirements into *Objects selection* and *Event selection*.

 ### Objects selection